CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 * *Efficient scan optimization*

-Compared to the basic algorithm, I optimize the `kernUpsweep` and `kernDownsweep` function by reducing the branches in it.
+Compared to the basic algorithm, I optimize the `kernUpsweep` and `kernDownsweep` kernal function by reducing the branches in it.
 Instead of judging whether the current index is the power of 2, I computer the index we need to deal with directly.

 ```
 __global__ void KernUpSweep(int d, int *idata, int nodeNum)
 	{